Skip to product information

 First - why do you want a coolant reroute?
 Because when Mazda went to put the B-series engine in the Miata, they decided to put the thermostat on the front of the engine for packaging reasons.
 This means that a large portion of the coolant never goes through the back half of the engine, leading to poor overall heat transfer and problems with the #4 cylinder running hot.
 Moving the thermostat to the back of the engine, where it's supposed to be, solves these problems.

-We've been selling reroutes for years, and they've been gradually getting better.
+We've been selling reroutes for years and we've spent a lot of time engineering improvements.
 This one has been designed and tested for maximum flow.
-We went through multiple designs testing the flow to make sure this is actually true.
 Our flow area is 8% better than stock, 11% better than the first reroute we sold and 5% better than our previous offering.
 We even tested flow through the heater so you'll stay warm.

 It puts the thermostat right into the head where it belongs so it reacts quickly.
 It's completely compatible with EGR pipes - not "it works if you hit it with a hammer" compatible, but done right.
 It's fully electrically conductive so your temperature sensors read properly, and it has a spot for an aftermarket sensor.
 The reroute housing is a single piece to avoid leaks.
 Even the thermostat is an off-the-shelf 195°F unit so you can run a different temperature if you'd like (we sell a 180°F unit but find it's not necessary for most and can cause check engine lights in some cars).
 There's a bleeder screw on the top of the housing so you're sure you don't have air bubbles.
 And it includes a bracket to properly secure the upper radiator hose.
 So it's the best reroute you can buy already.